How To Show Promotions on a Resume (With Examples)

 Hopefully, you’re feeling confident about how to list promotions on your resume!
 Now, it’s time to move on to formatting.
 After all, your achievements need to be easy to read, look great, and articulate your value.
 Here are a few formatting tips to boost your chances of landing your next promotion!

-Formatting and Wording Tips for Showcasing Your Promotions
+Formatting and Wording Tips for Listing Your Promotions

 Showcasing promotions on your resume involves more than just listing job titles and dates.
 It’s about clearly communicating your career progression and the value you added in each role.
 Here are the top five resume format and wording tips to help you present your promotions in the best light.